duyilemi/aave-smartcontract/README.md

 Approve our ETH to be swapped for WETH

-Swap an amount of ETH for WETH
+Swap an amount of ETH for WETH on AAVE

 We deposit the WETH as collateral